openml-labs/OpenML-auto-automl/README.md

 - Still a work in progress.

 ## Instructions
+- Clone the repository
+- Install poetry
-- Install the requirements using `pip install -r requirements.txt`
+- Install the requirements using `poetry install`
 - Run the AutoMLRunner class with your chosen arguments : `python multi_run_benchmark.py --testing_mode=False`
   - Possible arguments:
     - testing_mode: If True, only the first 10 datasets will be used.